-• Unrestricted - Net position not subject to externally-imposed stipulations that may be designated for specific purposes by action of management or the College's Board of Trustees or may otherwise be limited by contractual agreements with outside parties.
+Unrestricted - Net position that does not meet the definition of the proceeding categories that may be designated for specific purposes by action of management or the College's Board of Trustees or may otherwise be limited by contractual agreements with outside parties.
 Substantially all unrestricted net position is designated for academic programs and initiatives and capital programs.